dlt-hub/vibe-hub/salesforce_instance/salesforce_instance-docs.md

 3. 🔒 **Setup credentials**

-    Uses OAuth2 with a flow for refresh tokens.
-The authentication requires a client ID, client secret, and refresh token, with the token URL for refreshing access.
+    Uses OAuth2 authentication with refresh token flow.
+Requires the setup of a connected app within Salesforce for authentication.

     To get appropriate API keys, please visit the original source at https://www.salesforce.com/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).